tomjoht/tomjoht.github.io/_posts/2017/7/2017-07-27-why-simple-language-isnt-so-simple.md

 To write for the user in this state of mind, we have to make our docs extremely simple to scan and skim.
 Among the techniques we can implement, embracing a simple language ranks high as a best practice.
 While most of us would agree that simple language is the way to go, adopting simple language is much harder in practice.

-Here are a few reasons why writers simple language isn't so simple to embrace:
+Here are a few reasons writers don't often use simple language:

 * [Writers don't often realize that their sentences are hard to read](#hardtoread)
 * [Writers don't want to convert their beautiful prose into short, choppy sentences](#choppysentences)